mattwach/fygen/README.md

     import fygen
     fy = fygen.FYGen('/dev/ttyUSB0', debug_level=1)
     fy = fygen.FYGen(debug_level=1)  # Same thing

+    # In case you get UnsupportedDeviceError, you can manually specify
+    # one of the supported devices that may be compatible.
+    # The id's of waveforms are different between models,
+    # so you might not get the waveform you ask for
+    fy = fygen.FyGen(device_name='fy2300')

 Once connected, this command will setup a 1Mhz sin wave on the main channel: